isc-projects/bind9/doc/arm/reference.rst

    :tags: security
    :short: Specifies the allowed versions of the TLS protocol.

-    Allowed versions of the TLS protocol.
+    This specifies the allowed versions of the TLS protocol.
 TLS version 1.2 and higher are supported, depending on the cryptographic library in use.
-Multiple versions might be specified (e.g.
+Multiple versions may be specified (e.g.
     ``protocols { TLSv1.2; TLSv1.3; };``).

 .. namedconf:statement:: cipher-suites
    :tags: security
    :short: Specifies a list of allowed cipher suites in the order of preference for TLSv1.3 only.

-    Cipher suites list which defines allowed cipher suites, such as ``TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256``.
+    This option defines allowed cipher suites, such as ``TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256``.
     The string must be formed according to the rules specified in the OpenSSL documentation (see